varshanth/msci641_assignments/README.md

 2) I have used 1024 units in the hidden layer.
 As we can see, dropout rate of 0 - 0.5 have no visible effect on the result.
 This means that the hidden layer can do well given that at max 50% of the units have been dropped randomly during training.
 We can infer from this that having 1024 units in the hidden layer is extraneous and can be reduced without causing a significant reduction in the accuracy.

 3) We can see that adding L2 regularization with varying regularization parameter degrades performance significantly.
+I hypothesize that since the neural network is not deep, the search space for the optimal weights is very small and hence the loss function landscape would have only a small set of good local minimas.
+The model is able to learn the optimal set of weights to converge to one of the few local minimas.
+This is called having low variance and is a desirable property of a model.
+L2 regularization would heavily penalize higher weight values, hence discouraging the model to converge to one of the few local minimas which exist.
+We confirm this by observing the trend that when we reduce the regularization parameter, the accuracy increases.